geocoder-php/Geocoder/README.md

 It is worth mentioning that this provider has **serious performance issues**, and should **not** be used in production.
 For more information, please read [issue #301](https://github.com/geocoder-php/Geocoder/issues/301).

+### GeoIP2DatabaseProvider ###

+The `GeoIP2DatabaseProvider` named `geoip2_database` is able to geocode **IPv4 and IPv6 addresses**
+only - it makes use of the MaxMind GeoIP2 databases.

+It requires the [database file](http://dev.maxmind.com/geoip/geoip2/geolite2/), and the [geoip2/geoip2](https://packagist.org/packages/geoip2/geoip2) package must be installed.

+This provider will only work with the corresponding `GeoIP2DatabaseAdapter`.

 ### GeonamesProvider ###